-Bronte Independent School District 1 Student Handbook 1 Preface Parents and Students: 11 Accessibility 12 Section One: Parental Rights 13 Consent, Opt-Out, and Refusal Rights 13 Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service 13 Consent to Display a Student's Original Works and Personal Information 14 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Consent to Video or Audio Record a Student when Not Already Permitted by Law 14 Prohibiting the Use of Corporal Punishment 15 Limiting Electronic Communications between Students and District Employees 15 Objecting to the Release of Directory Information 15 Objecting to the Release of Student Information to Military Recruiters and Institutions of Education (Secondary Grade Levels Only) Participation in Third-Party Surveys 17 Consent Required Before Student Participation in a Federally Funded Survey, Analyse Evaluation "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclo Personal Information Removing a Student from Instruction or Excusing a Student from a Required Component Human Sexuality Instructionnot de Reciting a Portion of the Declaration of Independence in Grades 3-12 18 Reciting the Pledges to the U.S. and Texas Flags 18 Religious or Moral Beliefs 19 Tutoring or Test Preparation 19 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 19 Instructional Materials 19 Notices of Certain Student Misconduct to Noncustodial Parent 19 Participation in Federally Required, State-Mandated, and District Assessments 20 Student Records 20 Accessing Student Records 20 Authorized Inspection and Use of Student Records 20 Teacher and Staff Professional Qualifications 23
+Bronte Independent School District 1 Student Handbook 1 Preface Parents and Students: 11 Accessibility 12 Section One: Parental Rights 13 Consent, Opt-Out, and Refusal Rights 13 Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service 13 Consent to Display a Student's Original Works and Personal Information 14 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under A Consent to Video or Audio Record a Student when Not Already Permitted by Law 14 Prohibiting the Use of Corporal Punishment 15 Limiting Electronic Communications between Students and District Employees 15 Objecting to the Release of Directory Information 16 Objecting to the Release of Student Information to Military Recruiters and Institutions of Education (Secondary Grade Levels Only) Participation in Third-Party Surveys 17 Consent Required Before Student Participation in a Federally Funded Survey, Analysis Evaluation "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosu Personal Information Removing a Student from Instruction or Excusing a Student from a Required Component of Human Sexuality Instruction ned.
+Reciting a Portion of the Declaration of Independence in Grades 3-12 18 Reciting the Pledges to the U.S. and Texas Flags 18 Religious or Moral Beliefs 19 Tutoring or Test Preparation 19 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 19 Instructional Materials 19 Notices of Certain Student Misconduct to Noncustodial Parent 20 Participation in Federally Required, State-Mandated, and District Assessments 20 Student Records 20 Accessing Student Records 20 Authorized Inspection and Use of Student Records 20 Teacher and Staff Professional Qualifications 23

 A Student with Exceptionalities or Special Circumstances 24

 Children of Military Families 24

 Parental Role in Certain Classroom and School Assignments 24

 Multiple-Birth Siblings 24

 Safety Transfers/Assignments 24

 Student Use of a Service/Assistance Animal 25

 A Student in the Conservatorship of the State (Foster Care) 25

-A Student Who Is Homeless 26
+A Student Who Is Homeless

-A Student Who Has Learning Difficulties or Who Needs Special Education or Sectio
+A Student Who Has Learning Difficulties or Who Needs Special Education or Section

 Special Education Referrals

 Contact Person for Special Education Referrals 27

-Section 504 Referrals 28
+Section 504 Referrals

-Contact Person for Section 504 Referrals 28
+Contact Person for Section 504 Referrals

 Notification to Parents of Intervention Strategies for Learning Difficulties Provide General Education

-A Student Who Receives Special Education Services with Other School-Aged Childr
+A Student Who Receives Special Education Services with Other School-Aged Children

 A Student Who Speaks a Primary Language Other than English 29

-A Student with Physical or Mental Impairments Protected under Section 504 29
+A Student with Physical or Mental Impairments Protected under Section 504

-Section Two: Other Important Information for Parents and Students 30
+Section Two: Other Important Information for Parents and Students

-Absences/Attendance 30
+Absences/Attendance

-Compulsory Attendance 30
+Compulsory Attendance

-Prekindergarten and Kindergarten 30
+Prekindergarten and Kindergarten

-Ages 6-18 30
+Ages 6-18

-Age 19 and Older 30
+Age 19 and Older

-Exemptions to Compulsory Attendance 30
+Exemptions to Compulsory Attendance

-All Grade Levels 30
+All Grade Levels

-Secondary Grade Levels 31
+Secondary Grade Levels

-Failure to Comply with Compulsory Attendance 31
+Failure to Comply with Compulsory Attendance

-All Grade Levels 31
+All Grade Levels

-Students with Disabilities 32
+Students with Disabilities

-Ages 6-18 32
+Ages 6-18

-Age 19 and Older 32
+Age 19 and Older

-Attendance for Credit or Final Grade (All Grade Levels) 32
+Attendance for Credit or Final Grade (All Grade Levels)